domschrei/soundsoutofbounds/README.md

 `pdflatex -synctex=1 -interaction=nonstopmode main.tex`

 To build a custom PDF with the songs you like, consult the script `build.py` (Python 3 required).
 Calling it without any parameters will provide detailed instructions on how to build the songbook exactly as you want.
+This way, you can also get a booklet-style PDF which you can then directly print out on any duplex printer to get a nice booklet.